Patient safety lags for dementia patients in some assisted care facilities

 “They just made it sound like it was like a freak accident: ‘He’s really just a calm and likable resident,’” Stevens said in an interview.

-A state investigation report said The Point had been trying to address his behavioral problems before the attack.
-State regulators declined to punish The Point, saying in their report that there was “insufficient” evidence that the facility had “clear knowledge” Ian would be a danger to other residents.
+A state investigation report said the Point had been trying to address his behavioral problems before the attack.
+State regulators declined to punish the Point, saying in their report that there was “insufficient” evidence that the facility had “clear knowledge” that Ian would be a danger to other residents.

 “It was an everyday thing for him to chase staff and be physically aggressive,” one declared.
 Aides posted a photo of him in their kitchen, warning colleagues to watch out for his violent outbursts, and employees once locked themselves in bathrooms for protection, according to records in the case.